Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/07_dragonking_thordan/index.en.md

   </tr>
 </table>

-## Trinity
+### Trinity

-After each mechanic, Dragonking Thordan will auto-attack twice.
+After each mechanic has completed, Dragonking Thordan will auto-attack twice.

 <table>
   <tr>